Form 990 Penalties for Late Filing

 Received August 25, 2008:

 " Mr. McRee, thanks to you and your treatise on Form 990 penalty abatement, I've been successful in getting $37,400 in penalties abated!
 I seem short on words, but it's a tremendous feeling opening up the letter from the IRS, searching for the Amount You Owe box and seeing NONE.
-Let's see $37,400 divided by $37 is about a 1,000 time return on the cost of your book.
+Let's see $37,400 divided by the book's price is about a 1,000 time return on the cost of your book.
 It's a great service you've provided for charities like ours.
 Have a great day.
 I know I will." from John J.

 Received October 29, 2008: